Rebranding is a golden opportunity.5 minute read

 If you think of the specific reasons for re-branding your company then it should make it easier for visual design decisions.

 If your business and brand is already well-established, then there is more to lose from a radical rebrand.
 So, a partial rebrand or basic iteration can help you retain the loyalty you have built over time while gently refreshing your image.

 However, if a complete identity change is needed because your company’s mission, vision and values are changing then a total rebrand might be best.
 This approach is often used for situations like mergers, product overhauls and other really significant organisational changes.

 The key to any re-brand is to have a clear in-depth company strategy.
 Why are you wanting to re-brand?
 What are you aiming to achieve from the exercise and, most importantly, what benefit will it bring the company?

-Branding projects can be small or large, from a logo redesign to a large in-depth branding project covering factors such as parent-brand and sub-brands, tone-of-voice in written content, packaging and literature design or photography.
+Branding projects can be small or large, from a logo redesign to a large in-depth branding project covering factors such as parent-brand and sub-brands, tone-of-voice in written content, packaging design, literature and brochure design or photography.